 "What's up with you?" asked the teenage nation asked raising an eyebrow at England's muttering.
-He tried to sound like he couldn't care less, but deep down he was curious to see what has riled his older brother so much.
+He tried to sound like he couldn't care less, but deep down he was curious to see what has riled his Dad so much.

 "There are some outlaws gallivanting around committing horrendous crimes," Explained England, "I don't want you going outside until they are caught, heaven help you if you get any ideas from them"

 Australia narrowed his eyes in a glare before muttering under his breath, "It's not like I could leave even if I wanted to."

 England had practically kept him on house arrest and doubled his lessons in responsibility and behaviour anyway as well as his chores, so his chances of leaving the house were slim at best.
 His privileges were taken away as well, he wasn't even allowed out in the back yard.
 He would wake up, eat, chores, lessons, eat and then sleep again and that was pretty much all he was allowed to do with the occasional time he was allowed to sit and read.